 Even when there is no evidence of tampering to window locks and doors, they should all be checked.
 If one is found unlocked or open it has to be made secure.
 What should be noted is that if there is a break-in and there is no evidence of forced entry, any claim for theft or damage will be denied.

 If you are into smart home gadgets, Alexa has a skill that will switch on lights if it hears sounds during the middle of the night.

-Unoccupied house insurance is a way to protect your investment when you are not around for an extended period of time.
-This financial protection is advisable and mandatory if you have a mortgage on the property.
+Empty property insurance is a way to protect your investment when you are not around for an extended period of time.
+This financial protection is mandatory if you have a mortgage on the property.

 Compare unoccupied home insurance